AiberichDIfaM/Fertigung/README.md

 General purpose
 - The project implements a reinforcement learning based solver for the job shop scheduling problem on generic manufacturing graphs.
 - There are no restrictions on the shape of the manufacturing graph
-- Pretrained models help quick advancement toward a working expert system
+- Pretrained models help to quickly advance toward a working expert system

 This repository implements: